-On January 28 and 29, 2014, the NYDFS held hearings featuring investors, entrepreneurs and law-enforcement authorities.
-During the hearings, Department staff and panelists discussed the feasibility of implementing state-level regulation specific to the needs of cryptocurrencies.
-On March 14, 2014, NYDFS issued a public order stating that the department would consider formal proposals and applications in connection with the establishment of regulated virtual currency exchanges operating in New York.
-On July 17, 2014, the NYDFS published its proposed comprehensive regulatory scheme for virtual currency businesses, called the "BitLicense."
-Prompted by concerns about the use of virtual currency in money laundering, consumer fraud and other criminal activity, the proposal represents one of the first attempts to comprehensively regulate bitcoin and other virtual currency activities.
-Under the proposed regulations, most businesses involved in virtual currency transactions in or involving New York, excluding merchants (as well as consumers), would be required to apply for licenses from the NYDFS.
-The proposed regulations also have anti-money laundering, cyber security, consumer protection, and financial and reporting requirements, among others.
-Many commentators, including those who have published comment letters, have stated that if finalized as proposed, the regulations would profoundly impact the virtual currency industry, for example by creating significant compliance costs and high barriers to entry for new bitcoin and virtual currency businesses.
+In June 2015, the NYDFS adopted a comprehensive regulatory scheme for virtual currency businesses, called the "BitLicense."
+Prompted by concerns about the use of virtual currency in money laundering, consumer fraud and other criminal activity, the regulation represents one of the first attempts to comprehensively regulate bitcoin and other virtual currency activities.
+Under the regulation, most businesses involved in virtual currency transactions in or involving New York, excluding merchants (as well as consumers), would be required to apply for licenses from the NYDFS.
+The regulation also has anti-money laundering, cyber security, consumer protection, and financial and reporting requirements, among others and its impact of the regulation is still unknown.
+However, the regulation may have a profound impact the virtual currency industry, for example by creating significant compliance costs and high barriers to entry for new bitcoin and virtual currency businesses.
 Other states and countries are likely to look to the BitLicense regime when determining whether and how to regulate bitcoin-related activities.
-On February 4, 2015, the NYDFS made public a revised version of the "BitLicense" with certain changes that included the clarification that mere software developers and miners will not be required to be licensed, and the discretion to grant exemptions to startups and new businesses with tailored requirements and examinations, among other changes.
-A 30-day comment period began on February 25, 2015 and is set to expire on March 27, 2015.
-We cannot predict what changes the NYDFS will make to the proposal or when the BitLicense regime may become effective.
-We cannot predict what changes the NYDFS will make to the proposal or when the BitLicense regime may become effective.
-The BitLicense framework when finalized and effective may adversely affect the ability of consumers or businesses in New York to use bitcoins and the ability of bitcoin businesses in New York and elsewhere to operate effectively, and therefore may adversely affect the price of bitcoins.